schoebey/taskplanner/README.md

 ## Requirements

 * Qt 5 (built using Qt 5.4.2, might work with older versions)
-* QtCreator IDE (pro-file supplied, project files of other IDEs might come at a later date)
+* QtCreator IDE (pro-file supplied, project files for other IDEs might come at a later date)
 * C++11 compliant compiler

 ## CSS documentation